roger2000hk/godbase/maps/README.md

 }

 // Iters are circular and cheap, since they are nothing but a common
-// interface on top of actual nodes
+// interface on top of actual nodes.
+Iters are positioned before start
+// on return, call Next() to get first elem.

 type Iter interface {
 	// Returns true if next elem is not root